6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 What is a dry socket?

 A dry socket is a condition that can occur after a tooth is pulled.
 It can be very painful.
-It is caused when a blood clot at the extraction site does not form or falls out.
+It happens when a blood clot at the extraction site does not form or falls out.
 The best way to avoid this condition is to follow all your aftercare instructions.
 This includes not using a straw and not smoking.
 Any action that requires suction should be avoided at all costs.
 We also suggest eating soft food and avoiding all food that has small particles that can get lodged in the socket.

 Do I have to have my wisdom teeth removed?